 Crisis Response Network (CRN), a nonprofit behavioral health organization, receives evaluations from behaviorally health providers.
 CRN’s behavioral health professionals will make an SMI determination based on state guidelines and criteria.

 What does integrated health care mean?

 Integrated care means providing physical and behavioral health and wellness services using a holistic and person-centered approach.
 Care is provided by a team of health professionals focused on delivering coordinated, collaborative care that empowers people and improves their health and wellbeing.

 An integrated health home is a place where members receive person-centered, collaborative, coordinated screening, treatment and support for all of their needs – primary care, behavioral health care, health promotion, prevention and wellness services.

 Why is integrated care an important part of treatment for someone with an SMI determination?

-Studies show that people with severe mental illness die, on average, 25 years earlier than the general population.
-The reason for this dramatic reduction in life expectancy relates to individuals not getting the health care they need for preventable medical conditions such as heart disease, diabetes or an infectious diseases.
+Studies show that people with serious mental illness (SMI) die, on average, 25 years earlier than the general population.
+This is because people with an SMI aren't getting the health care they need for preventable medical conditions.
+These conditions include heart disease, diabetes or an infectious diseases.